California to spend $768M on electric vehicle infrastructure

 The overall plan is a result of a 2016 CPUC order directing utilities to submit applications proposing projects aimed at accelerating transportation electrification across all sectors, from light-duty passenger cars to medium- and heavy-duty fleet, transit and freight vehicles.

+Edison's Katie Sloan estimated its projects would lead to a monthly bill increase for customers of about 50 cents over a few years.
+After that, she said, ratepayers will see their bills steadily drop as the infrastructure is completed.

-The utilities did not immediately have estimates for whether the projects would increase monthly bills for its customers.
+PG&E and SDGE did not immediately have estimates for whether their plans would increase monthly bills for customers.

 Gov. Jerry Brown in January outlined a $2.5 billion proposal to help Californians buy electric vehicles as part of a long-term plan to reduce greenhouse gas emissions.
 Currently there are about 350,000 zero-emission vehicles on California roads; Brown wants that number to grow 15-fold over the next dozen years.